python-jsonschema/jsonschema/docs/errors.rst

     .. attribute:: schema

         The full schema that this error came from.
-This is potentially a subschema from within the schema that was passed into the validator, or even an entirely different schema if a :validator:`$ref` was followed.
+This is potentially a subschema from within the schema that was passed in originally, or even an entirely different schema if a :validator:`$ref` was followed.

     .. attribute:: relative_schema_path